COOL WATER

 And souls that cry for water, cool, clear, water.

-Mary had long disappeared from Johnny's mind as his north star of contemplation in the dry arid desert and now all he could think about was water - cool, clear pools of water.
+Mary had long disappeared from Johnny's mind as his north star in the dry, arid desert, and now all he could think about was water—cool, clear pools of it.

-His horse Dan was close to collapsing and all he could do to keep the hard-worked animal moving through the desert was to talk and sing to him so he didn't become further distressed from total dehydration.
+His horse, Dan, was close to collapsing, and all Johnny could do to keep the hard-worked animal moving through the desert was to talk and sing to him so he wouldn't become further distressed from dehydration.

 Keep a-movin' Dan don't ya listen to him Dan